-Risk and Related Concepts
+Risk and related concepts

 With useful definitions, we can measure variables and analyze systems that contain risk.
 Traditionally, this is done using probabilistic analysis.
-This can be done by studying the distributions of data, which is related to the distribution analysis I showed in a previous blog on clinical trials.
+This can be done by studying the distributions of data, which is related to the distribution analysis shown in a previous blog on clinical trials.
 Risk assessment involves measurement and modeling of decisions and events.
 In the case of some cancer situations, the following decision [and event] tree can be relevant for making good decisions.
 A box represents decisions for a decision-maker whereas circles represent events that can occur.

 A lite example of a similar decision tree in healthcare was written in a previous blog.
 Bayesian statistics are useful here to create relationships (equations) that relate decisions to events.

-Carnegie Mellon decision and computer scientists explore risk assessment in 2002 research paper using multi-attribute utility theory, a subfield in Operations Research.
+Carnegie Mellon decision and computer scientists explore risk assessment in a research paper using multi-attribute utility theory, a subfield in Operations Research.
 The general approach here is to use a function that evaluates a scenario based on several evaluations of many attributes.
 One approach to get a single evaluation from several evaluations can be to take a linear combination of them.
 This is illustrated below where the weights, the “w”s, have a constraint in that they must sum to 1.

 This is very useful when it is not clear how the risk impact of some attributes can be measured.
 The simplicity and advantage is to use the judgments of several people about various risky scenarios.
 The models that represent these expert judgments can then be incorporated into a decision and planning model for risk management.

 Growing since the 1970s from military and nuclear applications, risk analysis is expanding in the scope of analytic methods used to solve risk management problems of all stripes and scales.
 Big data and the panoply of risk arising in problems ranging from security, energy, and health shall further the field immensely.
 What contemporary problems do you see risk analysis being useful?
-What current consumer-oriented problems beg the use of risk analysis?» Back
+What current consumer-oriented problems beg the use of risk analysis?